 What To Wear With Textured Shirts

-In recent years, a growing number of companies have done away with formal dress codes, making room for a new set of power players in the workwear roster.
+In recent years, a growing number of companies have adopted business-casual dress codes, making room for a new set of power players in the workwear roster.

 Toning down a blazer with shirts in casual fabrics like chambray, denim and flannel has become a go-to move for guys who want to say: ‘I conduct my business with a bit of character’.
 Yet this new-found freedom doesn’t come without its own set of rules, particularly when concerning tie selection.

 While many other pairings rely on creating contrast, tactile shirts require equally tactile ties.
 Of course, the usual guidelines around colour remain in place, but steer clear of silks or anything with a sheen.
 Pairing a non-traditional dress shirt with a traditional tie only creates a disjointed look.